 If you’ve ever scored a great deal for a shiny bauble at a flea market or found a lost ring, you probably know that feeling of excitement and curiosity.
-While the sentimental value of jewelry is priceless- how can you determine if that sparkly ring in your hand is a precious treasure, or a cheap trinket?
+While the sentimental value of jewelry is priceless- how can you identifywhether that sparkly ring in your hand is a precious treasure, or a cheap trinket?
 Read on to learn how.

 Here are some common fineness stamps for precious metals:

 Some collectible fine jewelry maker’s marks include Van Cleef & Arpels, Cartier, and Tiffany & Co.
 Items containing these stamps should be appraised for authenticity.
-There’re a multitude of maker’s marks and hallmarks; the fact that your jewelry is stamped, can help give clues to its identity and value.
+There’s a multitude of maker’s marks and hallmarks; the fact that your jewelry is stamped can help give clues to its identity and value.

 This is particularly important when you’re assessing items like chains and bangles.
 Generally gold and silver are heavier metals than non-precious metals like brass and pewter.
-For instance, if you have two similar looking gold chains with very different weights, one chain is likely fake or made of hollow gold links.
-Solid gold and platinum pieces have a significant heft to them which can help you to identify valuable jewelry more easily.
+For instance, if you have two similar-looking gold chains with very different weights, one chain is likely fake or made of hollow gold links.
+Solid gold and platinum pieces have significant heft to them which can help you to identify valuable jewelry more easily.

-Metal in costume pieces are usually a gold or silver colored plating over a (non-precious) base metal such as copper, aluminum or brass.
+Metal in costume pieces is usually a gold or silver-colored plating over a (non-precious) base metal such as copper, aluminum, or brass.
 If you see a darker or silvery color showing through parts of a gold chain that see heavy wear -and if parts of it are discolored or flaking off- this is likely a gold-plated chain.
 When solid gold or platinum jewelry wears down, the part showing through should still be consistent with the original color.
 This is not the case for white gold, which is usually rhodium plated to give it a whiter, brighter finish.

 Look closely at colorless gems when trying to identify valuable jewelry.
 Modern diamond cuts are very precise but older cuts can be less symmetrical and defined.
-As for colored gemstones such as rubies, sapphires and emeralds; antique gems are often untreated, making them more sought after.
+As for colored gemstones such as rubies, sapphires, and emeralds; antique gems are often untreated, making them more sought after.
 Keep an eye out for stones with good transparency, and strong, bright colors.

-Additionally it’s a good idea to check how the gemstones are set.
+Additionally, it’s a good idea to check how the gemstones are set.
 Are they glued onto the piece, or held in place by an intricate setting?
-Fine jewelry is well-crafted, with each stone clad by prongs, bezel, tension, or channel set mountings.
+Fine jewelry is well-crafted, with each stone set in prongs, bezel, tension, or channel set mountings.
 Look inside and at the back, the best jewelry should have an excellent finish on all surfaces of the piece.

 While your jewelry box may be filled with heirloom pieces which are cherished and passed down; it is also likely to contain pieces not to your taste.
 Jewelry fads go in and out of style.
 Just because they’re not fashionable now, doesn’t mean they’re not valuable.

-When in doubt about the authenticity and value of any jewelry items, it is best to have a professional gemologist evaluate and thoroughly look them over.
+When in doubt about identifying the authenticity and value of any jewelry items including rings, it is best to have a professional gemologist evaluate and thoroughly look them over.
 You may just be amazed by the treasures you never knew you had.